Buckinghamshire Council Design Awards 2020

 The following schemes were commended in these categories:

 Ten of the commended schemes were also shortlisted for the People’s Choice Award, which was divided into two categories – private/residential schemes and public/landscape schemes.
 These awards give the public the chance to have their say on the best schemes across the county.

 Following a public vote, Great Kimble Church of England School and Pheasants, Hambleden were announced as the People’s Choice Award winners for 2020.

 “Britain has been a melting pot of many architectural styles and influences.
 Latterly the municipal approach to the fore in the 20th c created a stark futuristic utilitarian environment, crude and unwelcoming.
 These awards seek to present examples across Buckinghamshire which celebrate and recognise a resurgence of public and private design respectful of the users, neighbours, their environment and local characteristics.
 These awards are an opportunity to regain pleasure in our environment and I am pleased to be able to join with the other judges in putting forward examples for a public vote”.

 Congratulations to everyone involved in the design and execution of the winning projects for achieving a significant contribution to the local environment.

-Information about the Buckinghamshire Design Awards 2021, including details of how to nominate a local scheme for the awards, will be available soon.
+The next Buckinghamshire Council Design Awards will be held in 2022.
+Information about the Buckinghamshire Design Awards 2022, including details of how to nominate a local scheme for the awards, will be available in Spring 2022.

 If you have any questions about the awards, please contact [email protected].